How to apply

 - neighbouring properties.

-If you want a review of the decision we made about your application you need to so in writing, within 6 months of the determination date.
+If you want a review of the decision we made about your application you need to do so in writing, within 6 months of the determination date.
 You need to include further information such as an arborist or engineer's report to support your appeal application, which will be assessed by a different staff member.

 Fees for a decision appeal are 50% of the original tree pruning/removal application fee.